-Lynn Sadowski Mason is the Vice President of Clinical Operations at Brooklyn Immunotherapeutics.
+Lynn Sadowski Mason is the Executive Vice President Clinical Operations at Brooklyn ImmunoTherapeutics.
 Prior to joining Brooklyn Immunotherapeutics, she was the Head of Operations at IRX Therapeutics.
 Lynn has 19 years of pharmaceutical and biotechnology industry experience in clinical operations.
 For the last 13 years, she has been working to operationalize ImmunoOncology studies around the globe, including working on critical studies with Yervoy, Opdivo, and Elotuzumab.
 Lynn spent 12 years at Bristol Myers Squibb (BMS).
 In her most recent role at BMS, Lynn was the Connecticut site head for Global Clinical Operations and Strategy, where she led a team of up to 50 clinical operations staff.
 Prior to that, Lynn spent three years on assignment in Europe where she oversaw clinical operations activities in Romania, Czech Republic, Hungary and Turkey.
 Prior to BMS, Lynn worked for various small pharmaceutical companies and Contract Research Organizations.
 Lynn received her BS in Biology from Indiana University, and her Masters Degree in Drug and Regulatory Affairs from Massachusetts College of Pharmacy and Health Sciences.